such a beautiful view of the Amalfi Coast early in the morning

 We made several things over the course of a 3 hour cooking class, all the while trying to make mental notes of the details that we were listening to over broken English from our Italian hostesses.
 Once we finished making our final meal of the day – the classic Tiramisu – we were given a tour of the terraced farmland before heading back up to the main restaurant at La Tagliata to eat our meal.
 Not only were we served all of the food that we had prepared an hour earlier, but we were also given several more courses from the main kitchen instilling the traditional Italian hospitality of a home-cooked family meal.

-By mid-afternoon Matt and I might as well have rolled back down the road to Positano, but by about 8 pm we had already dug back into all of the leftovers before our late night dinner at Bruno that evening.
+By mid-afternoon we might as well have rolled back down the road to Positano, but by about 8 pm we had already dug back into all of the leftovers before our late night dinner at Bruno that evening.
 I am so happy we were able to experience traditional Italian cooking at La Tagliata and would absolutely recommend it to couples, families and large groups as a fun experience to immerse yourself in the local Amalfi Coast culture.

 Once I receive the recipes from Giorgia I will do a post on some of our favorite dishes of the day.